addapptables/ng-template/README.md

 - step 1 - Angular is the core of Addapptables.

-- step 2 - Angular Material is the primary UI library of the Addapptables.
+- step 2 - Angular Material is the primary UI library of Addapptable.
 It's a set of Angular components, directives and services that implements Material Design Specifications and it's in active development by Google.

 - step 3 - Angular Cli is a tool to initialize, develop, scaffold and maintain Angular applications

 ### Installation

 - Install Nodejs
-- Open terminal and type npm install -g @angular/cli
+- Open the terminal and type npm install -g @angular/cli
-- Open terminal and navigate into your work folder, run the following command and wait for it to finish npm install
+- Open the terminal and navigate into your work folder, run the following command and wait for npm install to finish.
 ```
 npm install
 ```

-- Run project with angular cli with
+- Run the project with angular cli with
 ```
 ng serve
 ```